AWiderDotNET/home/README.md

       8.1.3(8.1.3 Wall of thanks for vendors doing this) 8.2[8.2 Surface the free Tooling offers]
-       8.2.1(8.2.1 add to our mutual aid offers)
+       8.2.1(8.2.1 add to our mutual aid offers) 8.3[8.3.1 Offer public help on using tools with OSS] 8.3.1(8.3.1 YouTube / stream with vendors & devrel)
 ```